 GPs are encouraged to prescribe medicines by their generic name.
 This is because generic medicines are usually as effective as the branded versions, but can cost up to 80 per cent less.
 This frees up health service resources to pay for other treatments and it also gives the pharmacist the widest choice of products to dispense.
 To improve the quality and cost effectiveness of medicines management in Northern Ireland, a formulary has been developed which is a preferred list of medicines from which your GP would choose; the preferred list is on the basis of available evidence for their effectiveness and their safety.

-GP prescribing formula
+GP prescribing formula and prescribing measures

 - Review of the Northern Ireland weighted capitation prescribing formula 2010